 Some ways to design an acoustically calming space:

-We feel that whilst more research on defining appropriate noise levels for different spaces is needed, some common aspects of acoustic design have been found to be beneficial in helping to create a calm environment that helps to relieve stress and aids the processing of information.
+We feel that whilst more research on defining appropriate noise levels for different spaces is needed, some common aspects of acoustic design have been found.
+They are beneficial in helping to create a calm environment that helps to relieve stress and aids the processing of information.

 - Use the building envelope to block intrusive, loud, external noise such as busy traffic, or deliveries.